-Teradata Statistics Extrapolation – Happens always with 13.10
+Teradata Statistics Extrapolation with up to version 13.10